 The Glastonbury Way – 3.5 or 7.5 miles, 1 day

-The researched description below of the sites around Glastonbury results from a collaboration between Prof Kathryn Barush (see her bio at bottom) and BPT’s Guy Hayward.
+The description below of the sites around Glastonbury is by Guy Hayward and first appeared in the Jan-Fen 2024 Idler Magazine.
+The longer description including artwork results from the results from a collaboration between Prof Kathryn Barush (see her bio at bottom) and British Pilgrimage Trust's Guy Hayward.

 The rest of this collaboration can be viewed here, and refers to places on the route page Wells Cathedral Pilgrimage in a Day.